hsdoaa/Penguin_classifiers/README.md

 Training new models for cell lines's data that has been base-called using other basecallers has not been yet tested.

 # What's included?
 - SVM.py, NN.py, and RF.py  are python scripts for SVM, NN, and RF predictors respectively.
-Each script extracts three features from the output of eventalign module (event_mean, event_stdv, aand event_length) and use those features to train the classifier and test it to predict RNA Pseudouridine modifications.
+Each script extracts three features from the output of eventalign module (event_mean, event_stdv, and event_length) and use those features to train the classifier and test it to predict RNA Pseudouridine modifications.
 - SVM_onehot.py, NN_onehot.py, and RF_onehot.py  are python scripts for SVM, NN, and RF predictors respectively.
 Each script use the afromentioned three features in addition to onehot encoding of reference_kmer in output of nanopolish eventalign module to train the classifier and test it to predict RNA Pseudouridine modifications.
 - plot_learning_curves.py is a python script for plotting the learning curve for each predictor.